 RELATED: 15 Awesome Water Parks in New Jersey

-With casino gaming, spas, concerts, great restaurants, ocean, a seven-mile boardwalk, golf, water sports, and shopping—Atlantic City truly has something for everyone in the family.
-The five-mile-long beach is FREE and offers restrooms, changing rooms, outdoor showers, and lifeguards from 10 a.m. – 6 p.m.
+Atlantic City truly has something for everyone in the family, including casinos, spas, concerts, great restaurants, the ocean, a 7-mile boardwalk, golf, water sports, and shopping.
+The 5-mile-long beach is FREE and offers restrooms, changing rooms, outdoor showers, and lifeguards from 10am-6pm.
 For those looking for all the amenities and plenty of entertainment, AC is the spot.
 It has one of the largest Fourth of July fireworks displays in the country, and the fun doesn't stop there.
-We enjoyed a long weekend with the kids here not long ago and hit up the Bally's Beach, Ripley's Believe It or Not, and the double-decker carousel and kiddie rides at Steel Pier.
+We enjoyed a long weekend with the kids here and hit up the Bally's Beach, Ripley's Believe It or Not, and the double-decker carousel and kiddie rides at Steel Pier.

-Parking is metered and the limit is three hours, so you may need to move the car, unless you stay at one of the hotels on the boardwalk.
-Be aware that the convenient ACES train from NYC to AC is no longer in service, so New Yorkers either have to take the train through Philly and then transfer, take the bus (which I wouldn't recommend with kids), or drive.
-Those in Philadelphia and parts of NJ can still access that quick, direct train ride via NJ Transit.
+Parking is metered, and the limit is three hours, so you may need to move the car unless you stay at one of the hotels on the boardwalk.
+Those visiting from the Philadelphia area and parts of South Jersey have access to a quick, direct train ride via NJ Transit.

 The Wildwoods, a short drive north of Cape May, is generally less expensive and packs in a lot of boardwalk entertainment, making it popular among families from New Jersey, nearby Philly, and elsewhere.
 It's made up of three towns: Wildwood, North Wildwood, and Wildwood Crest.
-You'll find terrific beaches, all of which are FREE to enter (a rarity in Jersey), as well as Morey's Piers, which offers distinct, mini amusement parks at each of the piers—like kiddie rides at Surfside Pier and thrill rides at Adventure Pier—plus two (!) beach-side water parks: Raging Waters and Ocean Oasis.
-The area hosts cool family festivals year-round, including a Fourth of July fete, sand-sculpting contest, and a Boardwalk Bunkdown overnight camping for families, to name just a couple of highlights.
-The atmosphere here is pure Americana fun, from riding the boardwalk tram to eating burgers at its Doo Wop–era diners and staying at one of the colorful hotels and motels that dot the towns.
+You'll find terrific beaches, all of which are FREE to enter (a rarity in Jersey), as well as Morey's Piers, which offers distinct, mini amusement parks at each of its piers—like kiddie rides at Surfside Pier and thrill rides at Adventure Pier—plus two beachside water parks: Raging Waters and Ocean Oasis.
+The area hosts cool family festivals year-round, including a Fourth of July fete, a sand-sculpting contest, and a Fall Beach Jam, which is an overnight camping event for families.
+The atmosphere here is pure fun in the key of Americana, from riding the boardwalk tram to staying at one of the colorful hotels that dot the towns.

-Cape May is as renowned for its beaches as it is its pretty, historic town, so you'll never be bored.
-Photo by Allie_Caulfield via Flickr.
+Cape May is as renowned for its beaches as it is for its pretty, historic town.
+Photo by Allie_Caulfield via Flickr

-Cape May is the last stop on the Jersey Shore, and boy does it end with a bang.
-The pretty and historic Victorians and downtown, plentiful B&Bs, serene beaches, and wildlife make this area perfect for families or a parents' getaway.
-You can choose from a number of beaches, ocean-side or bayside, including the popular Cove or Decatur Street.
+Cape May is the last stop on the Jersey Shore, and boy, does it end with a bang.
+The historic Victorians, numerous B&Bs, serene beaches, and stunning wildlife make this area perfect for families or a parents' getaway.
+You can choose from a number of beaches, oceanside or bayside, including the popular Cove or Decatur Street.
 Poverty Beach is a favorite with locals and tourists alike, as is Broadway.
-You'll find comfort stations (read: bathrooms), restaurants, and shops all along the beaches adjacent to Beach Avenue.
-Read more about the individual beaches here.
+You'll find bathrooms, restaurants, and shops all along the beaches adjacent to Beach Avenue.
 There are plenty of non-beach activities, too.
-Watch the sun set over the Delaware Bay, grab a ferry (or the trolley!), whale-watch or bird-watch, climb to the top of the lighthouse, or just pedal around town.
-Kids will enjoy the FREE Cape May County Zoo, a picnic at the Cape May State Point Park (also free), or the Cape May-Lewes Ferry to Lewes, Delaware.
+Watch the sunset over the Delaware Bay, grab the ferry, whale-watch or bird-watch, climb to the top of the lighthouse, or just pedal around town.
+Kids will enjoy the FREE Cape May County Zoo, a picnic at the Cape May State Point Park (also FREE), or the Cape May-Lewes Ferry to Lewes, Delaware.
 Enjoy the state’s biggest annual strawberry festival in June and other seasonal entertainment all summer long.
-You'll find shopping and upscale dining as well as casual beach eats, arcades, and mini golf—but head to Wildwoods if the kids are hungry for amusement rides.
+You'll find shopping, arcades, mini-golf, and casual and upscale dining—but head to Wildwoods if the kids are hungry for amusement rides.

 Know Before You Go